In this Park Facility

 Project Background

-In 2020, PP&R’s City Nature West team identified the soft-surface nature trails located within the Gabriel Park natural area to be “formalized” for redesign, reconstruction, and closures for problematic areas.
-Trails that were determined to not be well-designed, constructed, or located will be rerouted.
-Trails that have been determined to unduly impact natural resources will be closed for reclamation.
-The design of the trails, signage, and other improvements are intended to direct users to appropriate areas of the forest and prevent users from going off-trail and creating new unsanctioned trails and pathways.
-Permanent low impact, low key signage is in the works to provide users directional information to stay on main trails within the Gabriel Park natural area
+In 2020, PP&R’s City Nature Trails Team and the site ecologist identified soft-surface nature trails within the Gabriel Park natural area to be “formalized” for redesign, reconstruction, and closures for problematic areas.
+Trails assessed as poorly designed, constructed, or located were rerouted.
+Trails determined to impact natural resources overly were closed for reclamation.
+The design of the trails, signage, and other improvements are intended to provide sustainable access to the natural area while reducing off-trail use.
+Off-trail activity creates unsanctioned trails and harms wildlife, plants, and waterways.
+Permanent, low-impact, simple signage has been installed to provide users with directional information to stay on trails within the Gabriel Park natural area.

 - Create ecological improvements to the riparian and forested areas

-- Decrease off-trail activity and impacts to riparian areas
+- Decrease off-trail activity and impacts to sensitive areas

 - Reduce erosion and the spread of invasive species